LearnMetabarcoding/LearnMetabarcoding/sphinx/source/linux_subsections/basic_UNIX.rst

 **Navigating a linux system**

 To check where you are in a system you type in ``pwd``.
-This will show you your present working directory.
+This will show you your current working directory.
 If you need to change directory you can type ``cd`` followed  by the path of the directory you want.

 .. code-block:: bash

-	$ cd /directory
+	$ cd directory

-If you need to create a new directory you can use the ``mkdir`` command followed by what name you want to give the new directory.
+If you need to create a new directory you can use the `mkdir`` command followed by what name you want to give the new directory.

 .. code-block:: bash